techidaily/site-windows11/source/_posts/browser-bugs-and-breakages-fixing-website-issues-on-your-windows-pc.md

  The Domain Name System (DNS) translates human-readable domain names into IP addresses.
 That's how your browser loads web pages.
 If some domains are blocked by your ISP, your browser won't be able to translate them into the required IP address.
 Consequently, they won't load.

- The best way to exclude this possibility is to[change your DNS server on Windows](https://www.makeuseof.com/change-dns-settings-windows-11/) , especially if you haven't changed it since you got your current device.
+ The best way to exclude this possibility is to [change your DNS server on Windows](https://www.makeuseof.com/change-dns-settings-windows-11/) , especially if you haven't changed it since you got your current device.
 Changing the DNS bypasses the restrictions imposed by your ISP, so you'll be able to access the blocked websites.

 ## 7\.
 Ensure The Website Isn't Blocked in the Windows Hosts File

- Windows users can block access to certain websites by editing the[Windows Hosts file](https://www.makeuseof.com/windows-hosts-file-guide/) .
+ Windows users can block access to certain websites by editing the [Windows Hosts file](https://www.makeuseof.com/windows-hosts-file-guide/) .
 Blocking a URL prevents users from accessing it from any browser on the same device.
 If you share your computer with someone else, that person might have blocked some websites in the Hosts file.
 Follow these steps to ensure that's not the case:

 1. Navigate to the following path:
 `C:\Windows\system32\drivers\etc`